 “Gran?
 But...”

 “Principles are all good and well, Tinderstick, but you don’t have to feed yourself to the wolves out of courtesy.
 That’s another principle of mine.”
-The wink she gives me makes the wrinkles around her left eye contract in an irresistibly charming way.
+Her wink makes the wrinkles around her left eye crinkle in an irresistibly charming way.
 “A bit of water and soap wouldn’t hurt him anyway, don’t you think?
 Although he might be allergic to it.”

 I look at my grandmother with my mouth open and then fly around her neck to hug her.